oneElectron/cpp-log2file/README.md

 Info:
 - C is not supported.

+Pros:
+- Dead simple
+- Easy to understand / use

+Cons:
+- Masive (I mean massive) performace penalty (on if DEBUG is defined)

 # Installing
 as of now my library is only available through my own tap.
 My reasons for this are outlined below
 ```